akanametov/pathgan/README.md

 *-
 of `Generator`

-- mIoU - `average Intersection over Union` for all 2,000 samples in `test set`
+- mIoU - `average Intersection over Union` for all 699 samples

-- mDICE -`average DICE` for all 2,000 samples in `test set`
+- mDICE -`average DICE` for all 699 samples

-- mFID -`average Frechet Inception Distance` for all 2,000 samples in `test set`
+- mFID -`average Frechet Inception Distance` for all 699 samples

-- mIS - `average Inception Score` for all 250 batches (2,000 samples/8 samples per batch) in `test set`
+- mIS - `average Inception Score` for all 88 batches (699 samples/8 samples per batch)

 `Original Generator (from paper)`
 <a><div title="Original (from paper)">